Single parents struggle to home-school and work as their support systems disappear

 “Am I going to have to leave work?”
 James asked.
 “If I leave work because I don’t have child care, then who is paying our bills?”

-Millions of single parents have seen their support system crumble at a time when they need it most.
+Across the country, single parents have seen their support systems crumble at a time when they need them most.

 Schools and day-care centers have closed for weeks or even months to come.
 Families have had to scramble to rearrange schedules, juggle teleworking with home schooling and feed their children three times a day.
 In two-parent households, the adults can swap shifts to care for children and keep working.
 But single parents have to manage this unexpected chaos almost entirely on their own, 24 hours a day, while praying they don’t contract the virus.
 With no other parent to fall back on, many are terrified to think what would happen to their kids if they fell ill.